Skyrat-SS13/Skyrat-tg/.github/CONTRIBUTING.md

 * After leaving reviews on an open pull request, maintainers may convert it to a draft.
 Once you have addressed all their comments to the best of your ability, feel free to mark the pull as `Ready for Review` again.

-* **Pull requests that include sprites must have in-game screenshots that were taken on your own test-server in the PR body**, to ensure they were tested properly.
-For instance, if you're adding new clothes, a screenshot of those clothes being worn is expected in the PR body.
+* **Pull requests that include sprites must have in-game screenshots that were taken on your own test-server in the PR body.** For instance, if you're adding new clothes, a screenshot of those clothes being worn is expected in the PR body.
 Not every single direction needs to be displayed, but each icon that's actually being used in-game should be showcased.

 ## Porting features/sprites/sounds/tools from other codebases